AsTheSeaRises/IntroToPySpark/README.md

-# Intro To PySpark on Amazon EMR
+# Introduction To PySpark on Amazon EMR

 The purpose of these snippets of code and scripts, are to make it easier to launch PySpark on Amazon EMR, while using a Jupyter Notebook style approach to learning the basics of Spark.
 Following this approach will allow you to have a permanent or peristent notebook saved in Amazon S3 for use with transient EMR clusters.